 When you read the Superman Red Son comic, you will recognize many characters: Braniac, Green Lantern, Lex Luthor and Batman, just to name a few, play the parts with the biggest impact.
 Perhaps the most interesting character interpretation is that of Batman.
 An elusive vigilante, Batman comes up with a plan to stop Superman indefinitely.
 Batman also looks hilarious in his Russian-style winter hat.

 Overall, the Superman Red Son comic rocks the casbah.
 The super-sweet Superman Red Son Deluxe Edition, hardcover, blessed by God, etc is available, if you care enough to try and seek it out.
-Really though, the paperback is fine, and can easily be found on Amazon no problem.
+Really though, the paperback is fine, and can easily be found on Amazon (affiliate link) no problem.
 This is also one of those rare circumstances where it is not worth the trouble to buy it on eBay to try and save a few pennies.